helenahagman/bay-lake-winery/README.md

 ## BUGS & Future fixes

 - Rating function is not working - will be set to future implementations
-- Plus and minus buttons when in the shopping cart is not working properly
-- The update and remove buttons in the checkout form is not working
-- The delivery and therefor also the total is not being updated properly in the order confirmation
 - The wishlist heart is not filled when added to the wishlist

 # Future features